-The pain can vary widely, from a mild ache to a sharp, burning sensation or excruciating pain.
+The pain can vary from feeling like a mild ache to a sharp to a burning sensation or excruciating pain.
 Sometimes it can feel like a jolt or electric shock.
 It can be worse when you cough or sneeze, and prolonged sitting can aggravate symptoms.
-Some people also have numbness, tingling or muscle weakness in the affected leg or foot.
+Some people also have numbness, tingling, or muscle weakness in the affected leg or foot.
 You might have pain in one part of your leg and numbness in another part.

 Some movements and that can be painful with sciatica include bending forward and lifting.
 In addition, prolonged sitting or pressure on the affected buttock may be painful.